Just Found Out You’re Pregnant? Pregnancy Tips for Your Next Step

 - Whether your cycles are regular or irregular

-- If and when you know you conceived
+- If and when you know you have conceived

-At your first prenatal visit, your provider can discuss this with you.
-Keep in mind your due date might adjust slightly after your first ultrasound, but getting a general sense of your due “month” will help you start planning out your prenatal care and next steps.
+Your provider can discuss this with you during your first prenatal visit.
+Keep in mind your due date might adjust slightly after your first ultrasound, but getting a general sense of your due “month” will help you start implementing pregnancy tips and planning out your prenatal care and next steps.

 When to Contact a Healthcare Provider